twitter/rezolus/README.md

 These metrics are typically used for advanced performance debugging, as well as for tuning and optimization efforts.

-### eBPF
+### BPF

-There is an expansive amount of performance information that can be exposed through eBPF, which allows us to have the Linux Kernel perform telemetry capture and aggregation at very fine-grained levels.
+There is an expansive amount of performance information that can be exposed through BPF, which allows us to have the Linux Kernel perform telemetry capture and aggregation at very fine-grained levels.

 Rezolus comes with samplers that capture block IO size distribution, EXT4 and